Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: SYSTEM ARCHITECTURE

-After video segmentation, we extract objects that are relevant to actions in each segment.
+\textbf{Object Association.} After video segmentation, we extract objects that are relevant to actions in each segment.
 We do this by associating objects with hands and with other objects based on their relative positions in the frame.
 We introduce a semantic hierarchy of objects, by assigning them to three classes: \textit{tools} that manipulate other objects, e.g., knife and fork, \textit{containers} that can contain other objects, e.g., pot and bowl, and \textit{ingredients}, e.g., banana and lemon, that can not contain other objects.
-For robustness, we only keep the hand and object associations retained for a minimum number of consecutive frames.
+For robustness, we only keep the hand and object associations retained for at least a pre-defined number of consecutive frames.

+\textit{Ingredient-Container Association.} We associate container objects with ingredients, if there is an overlap in the bounding boxes of the two.
+We use containers to detect transfer of objects from one container to the other, e.g. transfer a tomato from a bowl to a chopping board.
+We use the Jaccard index~\cite{jaccard1912distribution} between the bounding boxes of the two objects to pair an ingredient with a container that most likely contains that ingredient.

-\textbf{Hand-Object Association.} We want to detect the objects grasped by the hands and then propagate this association to nearby objects that can inform the action recognition.
+\textit{Hand-Object Association.} We want to detect the objects grasped by the hands and then propagate this association to nearby objects that can inform the action recognition.
 This allows us to infer which objects are directly manipulated or used as tools to manipulate other objects.
 We associate detected hands with objects whose bounding boxes overlap with the box of the hand.
-In the case of multiple overlaps, we associate the hand with the container or tool that has the largest overlap.
-If there is no such object, we associate it with the nearest ingredient.
-We look first for tools and containers, since they are larger and thus make associations more robust.
+In the case of multiple overlaps, we associate the hand with the object whose bounding box is the closest to the bounding box of the hand.
+If the closest object is an ingredient that is contained by another object, we associate the hand with its container instead.

-\textbf{Object-Object Association.} For each object that has been associated with a hand, we look to associate that object with other objects that are possibly manipulated.
+\textit{Object-Object Association.} For each object that has been associated with a hand, we look to associate that object with other objects that are possibly manipulated.
 For instance, if a hand grasps a spoon, we wish to see if the spoon is used to stir a pot nearby.
-As in hand-object association, we look first for the nearest container that has an overlapping bounding box and then for the nearest ingredient if there is no container nearby.

-We finally associate container objects with ingredients, if there is an overlap in the bounding boxes of the two.
-We use containers to detect transfer of objects from one container to the other, e.g, transfer a tomato from a bowl to a chopping board.
-We use the Jaccard index~\cite{jaccard1912distribution} between the bounding boxes of the two objects to pair a container with one or more ingredient objects.
+We do this by associating objects associated with each hand with other containers or ingredients based on the Euclidean distance between the bounding boxes of the two objects.
+We don't associate the grasped object with any tool object based on the assumption that a tool object will not be the receiver of any action.